 Yellow House (Carrera 81A #47A-48, La Floresta) – If you want a quieter stay in a less touristic part of town, Yellow House is a great option.
 Though they’re short on dorm beds, they have a number of private rooms for affordable prices, lovely common areas to relax in, and a couple of golden retrievers hanging around for cuddles and walks in the park.
 They also serve a fabulous breakfast and the location provides easy access to the Floresta metro station as well as restaurants, cafes, and supermarkets.

-If hotels are more your style, check out TripAdvisor to compare prices and read reviews.
 For long-term stays, I always encourage people to look into shared apartments with locals by searching CompartoApto.com.

 What to Do